KarthickKrishnaM/Abhiyaan-Application/README.md

 ACC at IITMTV

 Why I want to work in the team? :
-Extremely interested in Autonomous Navigation and awestruck at the milestones reached by Team Abhiyaan.
+Extremely interested in Autonomous Navigation and awestruck by the milestones reached by Team Abhiyaan.

 Relevant Courses: